WaelHamze/xrm-ci-framework/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Added Task for updating Web Resources
 Added Tasks for removing/copying solution components Added tasks for Exracting Customisations into source

+**9.2.x**
+Added Tools Installer Task to improve efficieny and reduce extension size Improvements to Plugin Registration and Web Resource Tasks

 For more information on changes between versions, check the commits on GitHub